 *Affiliate disclosure.

-The Invisibility Challenge: Facing Ageism After 50
+The Invisibility Challenge: Facing Ageism and Estranged Parents After 50

 It is not easy to be an older woman anywhere in this world, except possibly Japan, as we begin to feel and look our age because societies are geared toward the youth.